 Joint operations are economic activities or entities over which the WSIB has joint control and has rights to specific assets and obligations for specific liabilities relating to the arrangement.
-The WSIB's consolidated financial statements include its share of assets, liabilities, revenues and expenses related to the joint operations.
+The WSIB's unaudited condensed interim consolidated financial statements include its share of assets, liabilities, revenues and expenses related to the joint operations.